Headaches - tension

-Research indicates that patients with tension-type headache may have abnormalities in the central nervous system, which increase their sensitivity to pain.
+Research indicates that people with tension-type headache may have abnormalities in the central nervous system that increase their sensitivity to pain.
 The central nervous system includes the nerves in the brain and spine.

 Tension-type headaches may also be linked to myofascial trigger points in the neck and shoulder muscles.
 Myofascial pain involves the fascia (connective tissue) and muscles.
 Trigger points are knots in the muscle tissue that can cause tightness, weakness, and intense pain in various areas of the body.
 For example, a trigger point in the shoulder may result in headache.

 Neurotransmitters are chemical messengers in the brain.
 Several types of neurotransmitters affect how the brain reacts to pain stimulation.
 In particular, serotonin (also called 5-HT) and nitric oxide are thought to be involved in these chemical changes.
 Release of these chemicals may activate nerve pathways in the brain, muscles, or elsewhere and increase pain.

 Many different factors can trigger or aggravate tension-type headaches.